 A City Times Investigation

-If a gunman showed up to San Jose City College, would students and faculty know how to keep themselves safe?
+If a gunman showed up at San Jose City College, would students and faculty know how to keep themselves safe?

 ‘You have to be aware’

 The City College Times interviewed over a dozen students, faculty and staff about the school’s official policy in the event a shooter came on campus.
-Despite these leadership approved tactics, many students and staff shared in interviews with The Times that the school lacks a clearly communicated procedure and that they do not feel entirely safe being on-campus.
+Despite the existence of these leadership-approved tactics, many students and staff shared in interviews with The Times that the school lacks a clearly communicated procedure and that they do not feel entirely safe being on-campus.
 Students interviewed for the story spoke to a collective feeling of anxiety that spreads across campus when they hear news of yet another school shooting.

 For James Kutz, a 31-year-old web and interactive design major, he said that he feels the volume of mass shootings in this country is “incredibly frustrating.”